dotnet/docfx/docs/designs/tracing.md

 ## Design
 ### Trace Type
-In general there are two types of traces, one is for end users and one is for developers.
-Static classes `Reporter` and `Logger` are used respectively.
+In general there are two types of traces, one is for end users and one is for developers. `Reporter` and `Logger` are used respectively.
-For `Reporter`, there are 3 levels: `Info`, `Warning`, `Error`.
+For `Reporter`, reporters are part of the build result so it is instance level reports.
+There are 3 levels: `Info`, `Warning`, `Error` and contains well-messaged messages and `code`s for end-users.

 For `Logger`, there are 2 categories of logs:
 1. Performance
     1. Duration in milliseconds